Freshman: 'This is my first bonfire and I expect it to be lit' - The Wichitan

 “The bonfire and torch parade began about 1985,” Ramirez said.
 “It was started as a prep rally for the basketball team in the spring semester.
 Eventually, it moved to the fall.
 It represents the spirit of MSU.”

+Ruby Arriaga, coordinator of student activities, explained that the reason the bonfire and torchlight parade were moved from the spring semester to the fall semester was because of the reemergence of the football team.

+“Football was not here because of the depression,” Arriaga said.
+“MSU was not allowed to have a football team because they didn’t have enough money for it.
+I actually got all this information from The Wichitan.”

-The night started out with the torch lighting, where students were given torches as they navigated to parking lot 6S.
+The night started out with the torchlight parade, where students were given torches as they navigated to parking lot six south.

 “It was really cool to see all the torches being lit up and everybody coming together to support that,” Norwood said.
 “It was great to see the MSU community be able to do that together.”

+Arriaga said the torchlight parade symbolize students passing the spirit of MSU to others while the bonfire represents the students being united by the spirit of MSU.

+“They wanted the spirit of MSU be passed around,” Arriaga said.
+“This includes passing the flames to the next.
+And that’s exactly what we did yesterday.
+Give it to one and they pass it on.
+Everyone got to get a torch.
+When they light the bonfire up, that is the pride and the spirit of MSU bringing everyone together.”

-Given that students are expos to a lot of fire during the bonfire and torch parade, Derrick Bowers, station six firefighters, said he was concerned with the wind.
-However, he was confident that the bonfire and torch parade would be safe.
+Given that students are expos to a lot of fire during the bonfire and torchlight parade, Derrick Bowers, station six firefighter, said he was concerned with the wind.
+However, he was confident that the bonfire and torchlight parade would be safe.

 Bowers also said students must stay a safe distance from the bonfire as well as other flames during the night.